 - Phenyl: Referring to the phenyl group, a chemical structure found in phenylalanine.

 - Keto: Referring to ketonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More, a type of organicThe word “organic” has two main meanings related to living organisms and the natural world.
-Here’s a breakdown of its definition, origin, and how it applies to food and health: Etymology and Origin: • Origin: The word “organic” stems from… Read More compound.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More, a type of organicThe word “organic” has two main meanings related to living organisms and the natural world.
+Here’s a breakdown of its definition, origin, and how it applies to food and health: Etymology and Origin: • Origin: The word “organic” stems from the ancient Greek word “organon” (ὄργανον) meaning “instrument, tool, or… Read More compound.

 - Uria: Meaning “in the urine.”